fazer06/simple-blog/README.md

 # The Odin Project: A Simple Blog
-A simple blog that was created in the Getting Started with Rails intro section of the Rails Guides, but with a few improvements from myself, most of which are not done yet!
+A simple blog that was created using the Getting Started with Rails intro section of the Rails Guides, but with a few additions from myself.

+## Additions

-- Includes Bootstrap
+- Bootstrap
-- Includes font-awesome
+- font-awesome
+- Devise
+- Tagging
+- Articles view counter
+- 3 most popular articles

 ## Todo

 - Add all the bootstrap classes
+- Categories
-- Add Devise
+- Image Upload

 ## Database Structure

-### User (:TODO:)
+### User

-- username:string 	 	[unique, 25  chars max,  present]
+- first_name:string 	[present]
+- last_name:string
-- email:string 		 	[unique, 255 chars max,  present]
+- email:string 		 	[present]
-- password:string 	 	[6 chars min, present]
+- password:string 	 	[present]

 - has_many :articles
 - has_many :comments